 Vineet Arora, MD, MAPP

-Vineet Arora, MD, MAPP is an academic hospitalist and Associate Chief Medical Officer for Clinical Learning Environment at University of Chicago.
-Through her role, she bridges educational and hospital leadership to engage frontline staff into the institutional quality, safety, and value mission.
-An accomplished researcher, she is PI of NIH grants to evaluate novel interventions that combine systems change with learning theory to improve care and was inducted into the American Society of Clinical Investigation which recognizes an outstanding record of scholarly achievement in biomedical research.
+Vineet Arora, MD, MAPP is an academic hospitalist and the Herbert T. Abelson tenured Professor of Medicine at the University of Chicago.
+As Associate Chief Medical Officer for Clinical Learning Environment, she bridges educational and hospital leadership to engage frontline staff into the institutional quality, safety, and value mission.
+An accomplished researcher who is an elected member of the National Academy of Medicine, she is PI of numerous NIH grants to evaluate novel interventions that combine systems change with learning theory to improve care in teaching hospitals.
 As an advocate for women in medicine, she was featured in the New York Times for an editorial that called to end the gender pay gap in medicine.
 She is a founding member of the 501c3 Women of Impact dedicated to advancing women leaders in healthcare and of TIME’S UP Healthcare, which is dedicated to ending gender inequities and ensuring creation of a safe, equitable, and dignified healthcare workforce.
 She has authored numerous articles on gender gaps in academic medicine.